satansdeer/satansdeer.github.com/content/legacy-posts/for-loops-javascript/index.md

 Then `i` get's incremented by 1, and we continue from the condition part.

-Now theoretically you could just return `false` from the condition, so it will never be execetud.
+Now you could return `false` from the condition, so it will never be execetud.

 ```js
 for(let i = 0; false; i++){